MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 * Use [Azure managed certificates][afd-certs] on all front ends to prevent certificate mis-configuration and expiration issues.
 * Enable [caching][afd-cache] on routes where appropriate to improve availability.
 Front Door's cache distributes your content to the Azure PoP (point of presence) edge nodes.
 In addition to improving your performance, caching reduces the load on your origin servers.
 * Deploy Azure Front Door Premium and configure a [WAF policy][afd-waf] with a Microsoft-managed ruleset.
 Apply the policy to all custom domains.
 Use Prevention mode to mitigate web attacks that might cause an origin service to become unavailable.
-* Use [Private link in Azure Front Door Premium][afd-pep] to secure connectivity to Azure App Service.
+* Deployments with higher security requirements could also use [Private Link in Azure Front Door Premium](/azure/frontdoor/private-link) to secure connectivity to Azure App Service.

 For more recommendations and information, see [Best practices for Front Door][afd-best-practices].